rdappel/RDAppel/README.md

  :video_game: Former game developer at Big John Games

- :man_teacher: I now teach Software and Web Development at Fox Valley Tech
+ :man_teacher: I now teach Software and Web Development at Fox Valley Technical College

- :couple: Happily Married to someone that I don't deserve
+ :couple: Happily married to someone that I don't deserve

  :house_with_garden: Currently developing a home automation system and renovating our house